Must-Know Guatemala Travel Tips

 Things to Do in Guatemala

 Learn Spanish in Antigua.
 Antigua is one of the best and most affordable places to learn Spanish in Central America.
-Here’s what it’s like to take Spanish classes in Antigua.
+Read about my experience and what it’s like to take Spanish classes in Antigua.

 Climb to the top of Cerro de la Cruz.
 When you’re in Antigua, head to Cerro de la Cruz for a great view over the city.
 It’s a pretty steep fifteen to twenty minute walk, or you can take a taxi.